-There’s no questioning the fact that exercise helps alleviate and prevent arthritis pain.
+Exercise helps alleviate and prevent arthritis pain.
 If you’re at the point where basic mobility is painful on your own, consider a walking aid.
 A walking aid helps take some of the pressure off of achy joints in various parts of your body, including:

-If you need to change your current arthritis plan, it’s always best to work with your healthcare team.
+If you need to change your current arthritis treatment plan, it’s always best to work with your healthcare team.
 Ask your doctor how arthritis products may complement your treatment.

 You should also talk with your doctor if you are experiencing any of the following:

 - your arthritis symptoms are impacting your daily life more than they have in the past

 How can I reduce arthritis pain in my hands?